 If you are hosting a party this Sunday, you may be pretending that it's all about the outcome of the battle between Patriots and Seahawks.
-But, everyone knows that the real reason for any party is for everyone to have a good time and the best way to guarantee that happens is to be a relaxed and happy host.
+But, everyone knows that the real reason for any party is for everyone to have a good time and the best way to make that happen is to be a relaxed and happy host.
 If you want your Superbowl shindig to be a success, the time between now and Sunday evening is key.
 Once the kickoff happens, you'll be able to kick back and ENJOY along with the rest of your guests.
 Here's how...

 By this point, I'm guessing you've already got a guest list, but if you are one of those admirably impulsive people who might be deciding to pull this party together now, never fear.
 We live in a time of instant communication so you are all good — as long as you commit to who, what, where and when and then get a move on.